logzio/logzio-logback-appender/README.md

 ### Release notes
  - 1.0.18
    - added `compressRequests` parameter to enable gzip compression of the logs before they are sent.
+   - allow to use system properties (if env variable does not exist ) in additionalFields , logzioUrl and token.
  - 1.0.16 - 1.0.17
    - added `line` parameter to enable printing the line of code that generated this log
  - 1.0.15 - 1.0.16